avigail-hasida-healthy/nestjs-workshop/005 auth-module.md

 npm run start:dev
 ```

-This runs the api server with a watch mode which reruns the server whenever a file is updated.
+This runs the api server on a watch mode which reruns the server whenever a file is updated.

 Now open your Postman application and make sure it's running.
 Send a `POST` request to `http://localhost:3000/api/v1/auth/signup` and input your body data to create a user.
 You should get a token and the user object returned.